 If a thriving business is your goal, you should follow a methodical approach and pick a niche with attributes conducive to online success.

-Market niches are segments of broader markets defined by their own unique characteristics, such as needs, preferences, and identities, that set them apart from the wider market.
-It is in this specialized segment of the market that you want to position your business.
+Market niches are segments of broader markets, defined by their own unique characteristics, such as needs, preferences, and identities, that set them apart from the wider market.
+This specialized segment of the market is where you want to position your business.

 How to find your niche in 6 steps